RunestoneInteractive/RunestoneServer/overview/instructor.rst

 How do I update my course to get the latest bug fixes?
 ------------------------------------------------------

 Here is the link to `rebuild your course <http://interactivepython.org/runestone/admin/rebuildcourse>`_.
 We recommend that you do this every so often.
-We are even working on a way to let you know that your course is out of date when you come to the instructors page.
-Its not done yet, but you'll know when it is.
+The instructors page will show you the current version of our software used to build the thinkcspy and pythonds books.
+It will also show you the version for your own course.
+If you course is out of date you will also get a flash message in the upper right corner of your browser window.

 I was just experimenting and I want to delete my course